 1.-THE STABLE COURT, LOOKING NORTH FROM THE BACK OF THE EARLIER WING OF THE HOUSE with distinction in America from 1755 till he retired to Belmont in 1779.
-In 1781 he bought Syndale and in 1787 Huntingfield, both near Faversham, after selling Belmont to his colleague in America, Col. Harris.
+In 1781 he bought Syndale and in 1787 Huntingfield, both near Faversham, after selling Belmont to his colleague in America Col. Harris near Faversham, after selling Belmont to his colleague in America, Col. Harris.